Jingy114/emp_Four/README.md

 Duckies: Cat, Biscuit, Apple

 ## Tests Performed
 Data collected: Total time (in milliseconds) taken for binary and linear search to search for every single element in an array of length n ans n varies.
+The times for each are printed, binary and linear respectively, for each array of length n.